josephgarnier/cpp-starter-project-cmake/README.md

 ## 📄 Setting up the generator modules

 Let's see now how to configure the generator modules and each build phases of the *Build Lifecycle* of your C++ project.
+All **the configuration files you will need** are in the `cmake/project` directory.
 Please remember that **only the generator module named `build` is mandatory to configure**, the others are optional and depend on your needs.

 All standard options are passed to CMake thank to the [`initial-cache` feature](https://cmake.org/cmake/help/latest/manual/cmake.1.html#options) which pre-loads the script `cmake/project/StandardOptions.txt` to populate the cache.
 Then, it is called with the command `cmake -C <initial-cache>` (we will see later how use it easily).
 With this feature, it is no longer necessary to directly modify the `CMakeLists.txt` file and its is a more convenient way than using the [options](https://cmake.org/cmake/help/latest/command/option.html).
 Once the CMake generation command has been called, it will be possible, from the `build/` directory, to view cached variables and their descriptions with the command `cmake -LAH`.